 Once you've made the tough decision that you need one, it's time to act.
-Knowing how to get a restraining order and how it will be enforced is the only way to get the protection you need.
+Knowing how to get a restraining order and how it will be enforced is the fastest way to get the protection you need.

 Getting a Restraining Order

-- Complete the forms, describing the abusive or harassing behavior in as much detail as possible
+- Complete the forms, describing the abusive or harassing behavior in as much detail as possible.

 - Take your forms, your ID and identifying information about the person you seek protection from to your local courthouse (or the courthouse in your city that has been designated as the place where such matters are heard).

-- The court clerk takes your forms and information to a judge, who decides if a temporary restraining order is needed until a hearing on your application
+- The court clerk takes your forms and information to a judge, who decides if a temporary restraining order is needed until a hearing on your application.

-- Hearing and decision.
-At the hearing, you must show the abuse or harassment, and your need for protection.
-The judge decides whether to issue the permanent restraining order, usually that same day
+- The judge will decide whether to issue the permanent restraining order, usually that same day.

 Enforcing a Restraining Order

-- Talk to your local prosecutor about pressing criminal charges
+- Talk to your local prosecutor about pressing criminal charges.

 Questions for Your Attorney